Drastically improve employee relations in 15-mins a week

-man and woman shaking hands expressing employee relations
+man and woman shaking hands from positive employee relations

 Table of contents